-Aside from the relaxing Curtain Falls (by just listening to it sound was music to my ears), I noticed, the river was so clean, cold, and fresh.
-I could not find traces of garbage and other man-made destruction in the area.
+Aside from the relaxing Curtain Falls (just listening to it sound was music to my ears), the river was clean, cold, and fresh.
+I could not find traces of garbage and other destruction in the area.
 I hope it will remain that way FOREVER.
 Aside from that, rocks and the surrounding land formations are a thing of beauty to behold.

 It is still to attract more tourists

-Curtain Falls is not yet as popular as the Tudaya Falls in Digos or Tumalog Falls in Oslob, Cebu.
-This means, visiting Curtain Falls as early as today can consider you as part of the ‘first ones’ to have reached the place (of course, that excludes the locals).
-You surely get to enjoy this seemingly unspoiled beauty.
-Again, no trace of human ‘destruction’; no man-made structure put up yet in the area (and I hope they WILL NOT).
+Curtain Falls is not yet as famous as the Tudaya Falls in Digos or Tumalog Falls in Oslob, Cebu.
+You get to enjoy this unspoiled beauty.
+Again, no traces of human ‘destruction’; no structures or buildings in the area yet.